UR-DataScience/electric-book/book/text/Chapter_05.md

 another loop is called a nested loop.

 The following program counts the number of characters on each line in a file.
-We know that the I/O manipulator endl forces the next character sent to the output stream to begin a new line.
+We know that the I/O manipulator `endl` forces the next character sent to the output stream to begin a new line.
 How can we recognize a new line in the input stream?
-A new line begins following the symbol '\n'.
-We must be sure to use function get defined in iostream, not the extraction operator, to input each character.
+A new line begins following the symbol `\n`.
+We must be sure to use function get defined in `iostream`, not the extraction operator, to input each character.
 ```
+/*
-// Program LineCt counts the number of characters per line
+    Program LineCt counts the number of characters per line
-// and the number of lines in a file.
+    and the number of lines in a file.

-// Assumption: There is a '\n' before the EOF.
+    Assumption: There is a '\n' before the EOF.
+*/

 #include <iostream>
 #include <fstream>